TryKickoff/trykickoff.github.io/learn/css.md

 ```

 ### Notice: v8 breaking changes
 Version 8.0.0 of Kickoff changed how various parts of the Sass framework is actually used.
 In an effort to make the framework more maintainable, certain elements have actually been extracted and made into standalone npm modules.
-These can then be `@import`-ed in our
+These can then be `@import`-ed in our main `kickoff.scss` file.

 #### Kickoff's external Sass modules
 * [kickoff-utils.scss](https://github.com/TryKickoff/kickoff-utils.scss) - Kickoff's Sass utility functions and mixins